mohammad5305/hogruv/README.md

 ```

 The place of date doesn't matter It the end or start.

+Tasks without date will go to long-term category
 ### Other color schemes
 You can change color scheme by editing `/static/css/style.css` and changing colors variables